Frequently Asked Questions

 Answer: Asylum seekers with valid documents and recognized refugees are protected against forcible return to their country of origin where they may face persecution.
 No proceedings are supposed to be instituted against a person in respect of his unlawful presence within Kenya if he or she has made a bona fide application for recognition as a refugee or once he becomes a refugee.

-If an asylum seeker or a refugee has been arrested by the police and is facing charges for being unlawfully present in the country and he/she is an asylum seeker or a refugee, he/she should immediately inform the Refugee Affairs Secretariat for assistance through the contacts given in this website.
+If an asylum seeker or a refugee has been arrested by the police and is facing charges for being unlawfully present in the country and he/she is an asylum seeker or a refugee, he/she should immediately inform the Department of Refugee Services for assistance through the contacts given in this website.

-Answer: Registration of asylum seekers and refugees is currently taking place in the refugee camps of Kakuma and Dadaab, Mombasa office, Nakuru, Eldoret office and Nairobi Shauri Moyo offices.
+Answer: Registration of asylum seekers and refugees is currently taking place in the refugee camps of Kakuma and Dadaab, Mombasa office, Nakuru, Eldoret office and Nairobi General Mathenge offices in Westlands.

 Answer: Anyone who wishes to visit refugee camps in Kenya is required to write an official letter to the Commissioner for Refugee Affairs stating the reasons why he/she wants to visit the camp.

 He/she will also be required to attach copies of passports or ID and other documents from either the Media Council of Kenya, the Kenya Films and Classification Board or the National Commission for Science, Technology and Innovation (NACOSTI).